justin13601/loinc_snomed_embeddings/README.md

-# loinc
-LOINC Code Descriptions &amp; Embeddings
+# Embeddings for LOINC & SNOMED CT Codes and Descriptions